 Before laying the fridge back down on its face, insert the sensor for the freezer in through the hole in the plastic bracket.
-This wire is in the box with the controller.
+This thermostat wire is in a small bag with the controller.

 Once you have the sensor inside the freezer, attach it to your top shelf using the supplied sensor clip or a zip tie.
 Place the clip a few inches from the back of the freezer to avoid slight variations in temps.